 Donated common stock is stated at fair value based on quoted prices in active markets (all level 1 measurements).
-The Organization initially records donated investments at the fair value as of the date of donation.
+Donated investments are initially recorded at the fair value as of the date of donation.
 It is the Organization's policy to liquidate donated stock immediately.
-Therefore, donated stock held at year end is classified as cash and cash equivalents on the accompanying Statements of Financial Position.
+Therefore, if donated stock is held at year end it is classified as cash and cash equivalents on the accompanying Statements of Financial Position.